 If applicable, due to operator policy, the MGW (or IM-MGW) may filter and modify the received EVS-CMR in both directions.

-Filter in this context means for example: the Iu-terminating MGW may disallow certain UL EVS CMR, sent by the 3G-UE.
+"Filter" in this context means for example: according to operator policy the Iu-terminating MGW may disallow certain UL EVS CMR, sent by the 3G-UE.

+"Modify" in this context means the MGW may replace the incoming EVS-CMR by a different EVS-CMR according to operator policy or if needed in exceptional cases, e.g. due to handover.

 11.3.1 Maximum Mode Control for EVS in general

-If the MGW is in TrFO mode, then per default the received EVS-CMR is forwarded unmodified, just mapped to the outgoing Configuration (that is indispensable, of course), see above.
+If the MGW is in TrFO mode, then per default the received EVS-CMR is forwarded unfiltered and unmodified, just mapped to the outgoing Configuration (that is indispensable, of course), see above.

 It is, however, allowed that the MGW observes the incoming stream of speech frames or packets and determines, if or if not the active EVS mode is (still) suitable, or if a lower EVS mode (lower bit rate) is more appropriate.
 In such a case, the MGW may modify the EVS-CMRs, flowing in the opposite direction of the observed speech flow.

-It is allowed to modify the EVS-CMR to a lower maximum bit rate, but it is not allowed to modify it to a higher maximum bit rate.
+It is allowed, to modify the EVS-CMR to a lower maximum bit rate, but it is usually not allowed to modify it to a higher maximum bit rate.
 Since all nodes in the speech path follow this "Maximum Mode Control" principle, the receiver of the final EVS-CMR, i.e. the media-sender, gets the EVS-CMR that is most suitable to the smallest bottleneck in the overall speech path.
 The media-sender, e.g. in a 3G-UE, may still use an even lower bit rate than the maximum bit rate given by the received DL EVS-CMR, see clause 7 for details.

 If in such an event, when the maximum bit rate request is reduced, the resulting maximum bit rate does no longer support the originally requested maximum audio bandwidth, then the maximum audio bandwidth may be reduced by the MGW to the next lower one that fits to the reduced maximum bit rate.

-These modifications of the EVS-CMR shall not modify the major mode of operation.
+These modifications of the EVS-CMR shall not modify the major operation mode.

 11.3.2 Maximum Mode Control for the EVS Channel Aware mode